 There's nothing more frustrating than opening a web browser, entering an URL, and waiting endlessly for the page to load, only to be greeted by the dreaded internet connection error message.
 When this happens, many people contact their internet service provider and just sit back until a technician comes over and diagnoses the problem, which may take several days.

-However, there’s no reason to wait for such a long time to get your WiFi working again because you can fix most WiFi and router issues yourself and without any expert knowledge.
+However, there’s no reason to wait for such a long time to get your WiFi working again because you can fix most WiFi issues yourself and without any expert knowledge.
 In this article, we describe several common symptoms that you may experience with a WiFi network that’s not working correctly, and we provide a possible reason and solution for each.

 Before we go any further, we need to introduce you to the so-called universal WiFi fix: